 The role of science and health in elementary schools and the development of teaching/learning strategies are examined, including teaching science and health to special populations.
 Laboratory/conference required.
 5 contact hours.

-Prerequisite: BIOL 100 and PSCI 204, each with a minimum grade of C, except for students electing a content major in general science; ELED 202 or SPED 202; ELED 222 and ELED 324.
+Prerequisite: BIOL 100 and PSCI 204, each with a minimum grade of C, except for students electing a content major in general science; ELED 202 or ELED 202W or SPED 202 or SPED 202W; ELED 222 and ELED 324.

 Offered: Fall, Spring.